 The Italian speciality shop Punto Italiano is not only the place to find the strongest espresso in the city for CHF 3, or a Birra Moretti for CHF 2.50; they also come with stories from Vincenzo’s life.
-He invented the panini, and has now shared his secrets with me.
+He invented the panini, and has now shared his secrets with us.

 As of today I can say that I know the creator of the panini.
 Vincenzo stands behind the slicer in his small shop, Punto Italiano, on Zähringerplatz.
 The TV is playing in the background, showing cyclists riding up Mount Etna during the Giro d’Italia.
 Vincenzo crosses his arms and looks critically at the screen, before turning to me and asking if I have heard of the woman who fell into the volcano.
 No, I have not!
 He tells me that twenty years ago, a Swiss woman climbed up Mount Etna for the perfect holiday photo.
 She leaned a little too far forward and fell into the crater.
 ‘She was simply cooked,’ says Vincenzo.
 He pauses and then adds: ‘She was on her honeymoon!’
 I have to laugh out loud.
 Vincenzo has a real sense for the tragicomic.